Sead Kolasinac leaves Arsenal for Schalke on loan | Sports-Games

 Sead Kolasinac is rejoining Bundesliga side Schalke from Arsenal on loan for the remainder of the season.
 The defender will head back to the club that he joined as a youth and went on to become a first-team regular before moving to north London in 2017.

-“Sead needs to be playing regularly, so we have decided together that a move back to Germany with Schalke will benefit him at this moment,'' Arsenal technical director Edu said.
-“We will be keeping in close contact with Sead, and wish him huge success for the remainder of the season with Schalke.”.
+''Sead needs to be playing regularly, so we have decided together that a move back to Germany with Schalke will benefit him at this moment,'' Arsenal technical director Edu said. ''We will be keeping in close contact with Sead, and wish him huge success for the remainder of the season with Schalke.''
+AP KHS KHS KHS.